ElectriGrid/.github/profile/README.md

 # Hi!
-This is the ElectrGrid Capstone Project - MEDS 2026 ⚡️
-## Power lines and people: Mapping how distribution grid constraints shape resilient and equitable energy transition
+This is the ElectriGrid Capstone Project - MEDS 2026 ⚡️ Power lines and people: Mapping how distribution grid constraints shape resilient and equitable energy transition

 ## Project summary